- Introduction to Teleaudiology

 A recent study published in the International Journal of Audiology analyzed the accuracy of online digital audiometry compared to conventional audiometric equipment.
 A total of 41 participants completed audiometric testing using conventional in-person audiometry, which was then compared to same-day results of cloud-based remote audiometry.
 Test selection was performed in random order, and both of the participants’ ears were tested.
 The study concluded that online audiometry testing was as accurate as traditional audiometry, with a mean difference remaining within 5 dB HL for both air bone conduction thresholds at all testing frequencies 8.

 How SHOEBOX Can Help

 At SHOEBOX, we believe the future of audiology is happening today.
-Our web-based family of hearing testing solutions was developed to enhance the patient experience, increase efficiencies, provide versatility and reduce cost.
+Our software-based family of hearing testing solutions was developed to enhance the patient experience, increase efficiencies, provide versatility and reduce cost.
 Whether you are an independent audiologist looking to improve your audiological testing or a large chain retailer, we have a full range of audiometric testing tools to support your day-to-day operations.

 - Pre-appointment awareness and screening

 - In-clinic diagnostic testing

 - Portable diagnostic testing

 Our tools offer you a centralized data management system integrated with your NOAH database.